parthrastogicoder/Shell-Scheduler/README.md

-# OS-SimpleShell

----

-# Simple Shell
+# Shell-Scheduler

+## Overview

-Simple Shell is a basic shell implementation written in C programming language.
-It provides a simple command-line interface for users to execute commands, supports piped commands, and maintains a command history.
+Shell-Scheduler is a combined implementation of a simple shell and process scheduler written in C programming language.
+It provides a basic command-line interface for users to execute commands, supports piped commands, maintains a command history, and allows users to submit processes with specified priorities for execution on multiple CPUs using a round-robin scheduling algorithm.

 ## Features

+### Simple Shell
-- Command execution: Execute single commands entered by the user.
+- **Command execution**: Execute single commands entered by the user.
-- Piped commands: Support for executing commands with pipes.
+- **Piped commands**: Support for executing commands with pipes.
-- Command history: Maintains a history of executed commands.
+- **Command history**: Maintains a history of executed commands.
-- Background execution: Support for running commands in the background using `&`.
+- **Background execution**: Support for running commands in the background using `&`.

+### Simple Scheduler
+- **Process Scheduling**: Users can submit processes with different priorities for execution.
+- **Multiple CPUs**: The program supports scheduling processes on multiple CPUs.
+- **Round-Robin Scheduling**: A round-robin scheduling algorithm is used to distribute CPU time among processes.

 ## Usage

 ### Compilation

-Compile the Simple Shell using the provided Makefile:
+Compile the Shell-Scheduler using the provided Makefile:

 ```
 make
 ```

-### Running the Shell
+### Running the Shell-Scheduler

 Execute the compiled binary to start the shell: